Aetherinox/csf-firewall/docs/docs/install/download.md

 # Download CSF <!-- omit from toc -->

 In the previous section, we explained how to install all the required dependencies for CSF.
-Now, we’ll guide you through downloading the latest version of ConfigServer Security & Firewall.
+Now, we’ll guide you through downloading the latest version of CSF.

 <br />